olikelly00/olikelly00/README.md

-## Hi there 👋
+## Hey!
+I'm Oli, a software developer based in London 👋

 🌱 I’m currently learning Golang, Python and Javascript.
 🏗️ Right now, I'm working on my portfolio.
-🎓 I'm also a technical coach with TechMap, a platform making the tech world accessible for people without a technical background.
+🎓 I'm also a technical coach with [TechMap](techmap.app), a platform making the tech world accessible for people without a technical background.
-😄 Pronouns: He/Him/His
+😄 Pronouns: He/Him/His 🏳️‍🌈
-⚡ Fun fact:
+⚡ Fun fact: I taught English in China, and I was gifted paper mache version of my head.
+It was both deeply touching and a bit sinister.